Search volume for tourism in Vietnam from India hikes | Travel | Vietnam+ (VietnamPlus)

 Meanwhile, the search for accommodation by mid-June tripled compared to early April.

-The most searched destinations by Indian people are Hanoi, Ho Chi Minh City, Phu Quoc (Kien Giang province); Quy Nhon (Binh Dinh province); the central city of Da Nang, Hoi An (Quang Nam province), Nha Trang (Khanh Hoa province), Da Lat (Lam Dong province), and Ha Long (Quang Ninh province).
+The most searched destinations by Indian people include Hanoi, Ho Chi Minh City, Phu Quoc island, Hoi An ancient town and Da Lat misty city.